"What are beta blockers?

 - swelling, rapid weight gain.

 - cold symptoms such as stuffy nose, sneezing, sore throat, cough.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Read the Betapace AF (sotalol hcl) Side Effects Center for a complete guide to possible side effects

 What is the most important information I should know about sotalol AF (Betapace AF)?

-Before taking sotalol AF, tell your doctor if you have breathing problems, a history of heart disease or congestive heart failure, diabetes, kidney disease, a thyroid disorder, an electrolyte imbalance, or if you have recently had a heart attack.
+Before taking sotalol AF, tell your doctor if you have breathing problems, a history of heart disease or congestive heart failure, an electrolyte imbalance, diabetes, kidney disease, a thyroid disorder, a history of allergies, or if you have recently had a heart attack.

 Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start a new medication without telling your doctor.